Home (Site index)

 A pre-paid postcard with the "14 Shtator 1943" overprint (Borek Katalog)

-22nd September 1944 The second ( and last ) Albanian issue, printed in Vienna, were charity stamps "Refugees and air raid damage" showing one of the set in close up
+22nd September 1944 The second ( and last ) Albanian issue, printed in Vienna, were charity stamps "Refugees and air raid damage" showing one of the set, all the set were of the same design, just different values and colours.

 In September 1943 the German military authorities took control of Montenegro from the Italians.
 All stamps were Yugoslavian pre-war issues with overprint or former Italian occupation issues from 1941-1943 with overprint.
 The 1943 issues were in Lire and the 1944 issues were in German Reichsmark*